kentlizardo/kentlizardo.github.io/blog/_posts/2025-03-22-rigidbody-forces.md

 - You can change running direction without slowing down.

 For my current project, some sequences that needed to be possible involve:
-- Falling when gravity changes
+- Standing on a moving platform
 - Losing balance on uneven or shifting terrain
 - Climb and hang onto a massive flying object
 - Push a crushing object off themselves
-- Stand on a moving platform
 - Catch themselves when gravity flips
 - Nullifying an enemy's gravity to make them immobile
 - Switching gravity to leap and attack a large creature

 This meant I needed a character that could be affected by the forces around them, and I could not use a kinematic controller.
 However, using a rigidbody-based controller meant I had to be clever with how I moved the player.
 Adding a constant force to move would feel like moving on ice with no maximum speed.
 Moving on shifting terrain would be no longer trivial.
 The rigidbody would also have to balance themselves or lock rotation to stay upright.

 Even with all these natural forces, an important rule is that the player **should not** feel powerless.
-The player should always feel like they have agency over themselves and their actions, ~~in order for you, as the developer, to take it away at the right time.~~
+The player should always feel like they have agency over themselves and their actions, ~~in order for you as the developer, to take it away at the right time.~~

 > If you've watched Nintendo's [presentation at GDC discussing their "Chemistry" engine](https://www.youtube.com/watch?v=QyMsF31NdNc), this mindset is quite similar to theirs when Breath of the Wild was made.
 Define a set of rules to make a playground where creative players can find interesting and complex situations that just **work**.
 I find it funny that the name comes from the term "physics" engine.
 Would this system be called a "physics" engine as well?
 {: .prompt-info }

 These sort of natural interactions are not so easily achieved, without first breaking the assumptions.

-Some AAA games handle the problem using solutions like active ragdoll and/or pose matching.
+Some AAA games handle the problem with solutions like active ragdoll and/or pose matching.
 These implementations usually result in movement that seems drunken or sluggish.
 If you have enough computing power, you can also simulate the human body's natural locomotion [using machine learning](https://youtu.be/JZKaqQKcAnw?si=T5cGiix0Nm-BLr2Z).
 However, machine learning in most applications of game development are limited to a small number of places.
 They make sense for shallow and broad systems, like generating [stories and dialogue](https://www.playsuckup.com/), but for complex systems that the player interacts with frequently, it requires tuning of a system that can be unpredictable or inextensible at times.

-The other option is using an approximation; a commonly used one is a capsule-shaped player body combined with an animation system handling a broad number of cases to ensure "seamlessness."
+The other option is designing around an approximation; a commonly used one is a capsule-shaped player body combined with an animation system handling a broad number of cases to ensure "seamlessness."
 A very good example of this in-practice is the one used for Very Very Valet.
 They have a [great video explaining the core mechanics](https://youtu.be/qdskE8PJy6Q?si=fN9Zx_O4-XS__2bI) of their physics controller.

 I decided to also use a capsule shape while using a shapecast to detect ground.
 Damped harmonic oscillation is used to hover the player, and movement is generated with a driving friction force.
 This is a tried-and-true implementation, frequently used to solve issues like moving up stairs.
 These decisions provided a good starting point and allowed me to focus on the physics **interactions** instead of **fidelity**.
 In development, I call this controller the Advanced Player Controller, or APC for short, as it's called in my notes and/or code.